ksu-is/hangman-scoreboard/projectroadmap.md

 6. Fork and submit pull request for existing code [✔]

-7. Edit existing code to add scoreboard [  ]
+7. Edit existing code to add scoreboard [✔]
+   Add code to loop game [  ]

 8. Run code to ensure scoreboard is working [  ]